-This easy cauliflower stuffing recipe gives you the classic stuffing taste, yet it’s vegan, gluten-free, paleo, keto, and low carb!
-Packed with healthy veggies and seasoned to perfection, everyone at your holiday table will be able to enjoy this classic side with a twist!
+This easy cauliflower stuffing recipe gives you the classic stuffing taste, yet it’s vegan, gluten-free, paleo, keto, and low-carb!
+Packed with veggies and seasoned to perfection, everyone at your holiday table will be able to enjoy this classic side with a twist!

-- It has all the flavor of stuffing without the dairy, gluten, or carbs.
+- It has all the flavor of stuffing without dairy, gluten, or carbs.

 - It's easy to make in 1 pot in less than 20 minutes!